 So, is ~4000 citations and 8 h-index points all OpenSees is worth?
 Probably not, but it’s entertaining to examine.
 Just don’t use this information to make any investment decisions.

-If you want to scrape Google Scholar data too, check out this R package.
+If you would like to scrape Google Scholar data as well, check out this R package.